pair on Lygbia

 is one of the most common haminoeids in Hawaii.
 It can be found both in

 beds at depths of < 1 to 29 m (< 3 to 95 ft).
 It occurs in

 protected to highly exposed sites.
 It probably feeds on the blue-green

 often found in the field) and lays a spherical, pale pink egg mass.
 The

 egg mass is anchored in algal turf in the field and the eggs hatch in

 about three days in the laboratory.

-Big Island, Maui, Molokai, Oahu, French Frigate Shoals and Midway:
+Big Island, Maui, Molokai, Oahu, French Frigate Shoals and Midway (also Johnston Atoll):

-This species is illustrated in Severns, 20ll as #5, plate 189 (mislabeled as Mimatys sp. in the caption--caption switched with #4, plate 189).
+This species is illustrated in Severns, 20ll as #5 on plate 189 (mislabeled as Mimatys sp. in the caption--caption switched with #4 on plate).
 Dinia compitorum

 Pilsbry, 1921 is a synonym (Kay, 1979) and it is listed under that name